-Results.
-Figure 5.3 shows two results obtained during the training phase.
-They illustrate that non-adaptive regularization using uniform weights, which results in blurred partitions and fails completely to detect and label the line structures (panel (c)).
-On the other hand, the adapted regularizer preserves and restores the structure nearly perfect (panel (d)), i.e. the optimal weights steered the linear assignment flow towards the given ground-truth labeling.
+Results The left column of Figure 3 shows the results obtained during the training phase.
+Using uniform weights fails completely to detect and label the letter structures (panel b).
+In contrast, the adapted regularizer preserves the structure perfectly (panel c), i.e., the optimal weights steered the linear assignment flow toward the given ground-truth labeling.
+Panel (d) visualizes the weight adaptivity at each pixel in terms of the KL-divergence of the learned weight to the uniform weight patch.